 Building your brand presence will have at least two positive effects.

 - You will rank well for high-converting branded keywords.
 Most likely, your best-converting keywords are those that include your brand name.
 These searchers who query branded terms are likely in a buy cycle closer to the actual point of purchase, and are thus more likely to convert when they find your website.
 Brand presence in content across the web virtually guarantees that you’ll dominate the SERPs for your branded keywords.

 - You will rank better for organic search terms.
 The second positive effect is even better.
 The keywords for which you really want to rank are nonbranded keywords.
 These are the keywords that customers will query when they are in an early stage of the buying cycle, or when they have no knowledge of your brand.
 As you associate with other niche brands and share mentions and topical content, then your website has enhanced performance in the SERPs.
 The expansion of your brand (e.g. mentions across the web) is an expansion of your overall presence in the target keyword categories.
 As long as you have relevant content and a free linking presence with other niche brands, you will experience an uptick in your results for nonbranded organic search queries.

 Be generous with brand association.
 It is okay to mention competitors, and even to do so in a positive light.
 Search engine marketing is becoming more about brand building, so let your PR and SEO teams mingle to see how these strategies can better overlap.

 4. Use content marketing for legitimate, high-quality links.

-Above, I spent some time discussion the interplay of conventional linking, because it still matter, even in a discussion of co-citation.
+Above, I spent some time discussing the interplay of conventional linking, because it still matters, even in a discussion of co-citation.
 You should continue to use content marketing as your primary link back strategy.
 Links matter, just not as much.

 In a recent video, Matt Cuts addressed the very question burning in many SEO’s minds — “do backlinks matter?”
 The answer Cuts provided was, in essence, “Yes, but…”